x

 “Phoenix has been slowly trying to solidify their operation there and how they manage their services,” Skabowski said.
 “We have been working with them but we find it at times difficult to get the support that we need both in parts and technical support.”

-It's also another bump in the road for CapMetro's part of Project 2020 after they pumped the brakes on adding more electric buses to their fleet in July due to efficiency and mechanical problems.
+It's also another bump in the road for this part of CapMetro's Project Connect after the agency pumped the brakes on adding more electric buses to its fleet in July due to efficiency and mechanical problems.

 “Austin was great to take the leap because a lot of cities wait to see how others fare before they want to invest in new technology,” Kockleman said.
 “They're not sure which manufacturers are gonna last and endure and Proterra was a pretty good bet from everything I'd heard.”